-1 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+1 Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S.

-3. Decisions, Decisions: Decision Support Modeling in Groundwater Sustainability Planning
+3. Decisions, Decisions: Decision Support Modeling in Groundwater Sustainability Planning (pdf 3.8mb)

 Presenter(s): Aaron Mead (Exponent)